Most and Least Allergenic Foods for Babies - Baby Chick

 Introducing Solid Foods to Babies with Food Allergies

-If you suspect your baby suffers from food allergies or your baby has already been diagnosed, introducing foods can be challenging.
-However, working with a pediatric allergist can help you develop a safe plan for solid food introduction.
-It may also help to know the least allergenic foods for babies as these foods are less likely to trigger an allergic reaction.
-However, keep in mind that every baby is different, and a baby can be allergic to any food, whether it’s on this list or not!
+It may also help to know which foods are generally less likely to trigger allergies in babies, as these are less likely to cause an allergic reaction.
+Keep in mind that every baby is different, and a baby can be allergic to any food, whether it’s on this list or not!
 This is especially true for babies suffering from FPIES, so always speak with your doctor first.2

 Apples